 "Oh, Ginny..."
 His voice broke with emotion.
 Her name tasting like honey on his lips.

 "Harry."
 Ginny answered, her brown eyes filling with tears.
 But she was too afraid to blink in fear that he would disappear.

 "Ginny," Harry repeated, holding her brown eyes with his own.
-"A week ago I thought I was going to die, in fact I choose it.
+"A week ago I thought I was going to die, in fact, I choose it.
+When the moment of death came, I was ready.
+I had made peace with the life I would have never gotten.
 Never did I think I would get this chance.
-A chance to see you again, to tell you just how much I love your laugh or how I thought of you nearly every moment when I was away,"
+A chance to see you again.
+A chance to tell you just how much I love your laugh or how I thought of you nearly every moment when I was away,"

 Ginny was openly crying now, the tears running freely down her face.
 It took all of Harry's resolve to continue.

 "For so long now I have been fighting, Gin.
 It's all I've ever known.
-I know what it means to lose, I gave up what was left of my world when I left you behind so I could continue to fight and I can't apologize for that," He choked on his words, desperate to get them out.
+I know what it means to lose, I gave up my future when I left you behind so I could continue to fight and I can't apologize for that," He choked on his words, desperate to get them out.
 Ginny's hand rested softly against his neck, gently encouraging him to continue.

 "But it was myself I've had to fight the hardest to keep.
 Ginny, this is what is left of me.
 Broken parts included, it's all I have to offer you.
 In case I never get this chance again I want you to know.
-I am back now, and I won't stop fighting for you, I won't let you go ever again.
+I am back now, and I won't stop fighting for you.
+I won't let you go ever again.
+The only chance I realize that I still want is a future with you.
 Will you give me the chance to be yours again?"
 The lump in his throat was impossible to ignore, tears spilled over against his control.